-Cross Country Test: For the Cross Country Test, all athlete induced (spurs, bit and whip) blood on the horse, if induced by athlete (spurs, bit, and whip), must be reviewed case by case by the Ground Jury.
+Cross Country Test: For the Cross Country Test, all athlete induced (spurs, bit and whip) blood on the horse, must be reviewed case by case by the Ground Jury.
 If the horse shows fresh blood, Officials may authorize the rinsing or wiping of the mouth and if there is no further evidence of bleeding, the athlete is allowed to continue.
-Cases of significant blood will result in Elimination.
-Non-minor cases of blood will result in Elimination.
-In minor cases of blood in the mouth, such as where a Horse appears to have bitten its tongue or lip, or fresh bleeding, after investigation in consultation with the Veterinarian, the Ground Jury may authorise the Athlete to continue.
+Cases of significant blood will result in Elimination